jorditorresBCN/Assignments-2017/Lab8.md

 The simplest architecture for the Beats platform setup consists of one, Elasticsearch, and Kibana.
 The Beats insert the transactions directly into the Elasticsearch instance.
 If you want to perform additional processing or buffering on the data, however, you’ll want to install Logstash.
 An important advantage to this approach is that you can use Logstash to modify the data captured by Beats in any way you like.
 You can also use Logstash’s many output plugins to integrate with other systems.

 To download and install Logstash, use the commands that work with your system according [this webpage](https://www.elastic.co/guide/en/beats/libbeat/current/logstash-installation.html).
-In our case we used (mac):
+In our case we used Darwin (macOS):

 ```
 curl -L -O https://artifacts.elastic.co/downloads/logstash/logstash-5.4.1.zip